Please refer to Jupyter NBExtension Readme page to display

 df_all_cat_ohe = pd.get_dummies(df_all_cat_ohe)

-df_all_cat_ohe['annual_income'] = pd.Series(df_all_cat['annual_income']).replace({'low_income': 0, 'high_income': 1}).values
+.df_all_cat_ohe['annual_income'] = pd.Series(df_all_cat['annual_income']).replace({'low_income': 0, 'high_income': 1}).values

 print(df_all_cat_ohe.shape)